 Ding dong.
 Ding dong.
 Ding dong.
 Ding dong.

 Hearing the clanging bell eased his anxiety.
 It just turned midnight.
 He arrived on time.
 In celebration, he adjusted his Stetson, tucked in his shirt, straightened his vest, and retied the knot of his maroon tie.

 The ground suddenly quaked.
 To the man’s right, just outside the entrance, a grave started to glow with a translucent blue light.
 It started as a small glimmer but evolved to a solid beam that shot into the sky.

 All grass within the vicinity of the grave turned brown.
 The heat from the light was intense.
-It caused the man to sweat even more than when he ran.
+It caused the man to sweat even more than when he was running.